johnmcclumpha/RustPlaguedMurderers/readme.md

-Spawn murderers with random selections of custom attire and skins.
+Spawn murderers with random selections of custom attire, skins and melee weapons.

-Configure the attire and skins to choose from (or leave the plugin defaults if you want) and when spawning murderers will be fitted out with a random combination of attire and skins.
+Configure the attire, skins and weapons to choose from (or leave the plugin defaults if you want) and when spawning murderers will be fitted out with a random combination of attire, skins and weapons.

 You can also configure the health (strength) of the murderers.